CH6832/theoretical-foundations/financial-engineering-masters-training-materials/1st-semester/stochastics-calculus-and-financial-derivatives/README.md

   - Introduction to binary (digital) options and their payoff structure.
   - Pricing and hedging strategies for binary options.

-## Assessment Methods
-- **Problem Sets:** Regular assignments focusing on the application of stochastic calculus to derivative pricing.
-- **Midterm Exam:** Evaluation of understanding of the first half of the course, including Brownian motion and SDEs.
-- **Final Exam:** Comprehensive exam covering all topics, with a focus on practical application and problem-solving.
-- **Project Work:** Implementation of option pricing models and analysis of exotic options.

 ## Recommended Textbooks
 - "Options, Futures, and Other Derivatives" by John C. Hull.
 - "Stochastic Calculus for Finance I: The Binomial Asset Pricing Model" by Steven Shreve.